-The Organic Act mandates that the NPS protect resources of national parks and prioritize conservation of the environment the leading priority when making management decisions regarding national parks.
+The Organic Act mandates that the NPS protect resources of national parks and prioritize conservation of the environment when making management decisions.
 The Act also states that one of the fundamental purposes of all parks is the enjoyment of park resources.
 In situations where a conflict exists between NPS efforts to conserve resources and those designed to provide enjoyment of them, conservation takes precedence.